rweigel/phys305/flux.md

 In this E&M, you will use the techniques covered here in two different ways:

 1. To compute currents associated with the flow of charged particles.
 2. To compute the flux associated with either an electric field vector $\mathbf{E}$ or a magnetic field vector $\mathbf{B}$.
 In the development of E&M, Faraday and Maxwell supposed that $\mathbf{E}$ and $\mathbf{B}$ vectors produced a flux -- in the case of $\mathbf{E}$, they spoke of "electricity flowing along a field line".
 It was only later realized that there is no flow of "electricity" along a field line.
 An electric field only tells you about the force a charge would feel if placed at a point in space.
 An electric field line tells you about the direction of force on a charge when placed somewhere on the field line.
-Although $\mathbf{E}$ and $\mathbf{B}$ fluxes are not associated with the flow of particles, the techniques used for for calculating them is similar to that for particle fluxes.
+Although $\mathbf{E}$ and $\mathbf{B}$ fluxes are not associated with the flow of anything, the techniques used for for calculating them is similar to that for particle fluxes.

 %    > **Caution**: When dealing with electric and magnetic flux, don't think of the flow of particles -- just think about vectors.